COVID-19 Awareness & School Updates

 For questions related to the reopening of campus, please review our FAQ below.
 We encourage you to visit this page regularly, as the site will continue to be updated.
 If you have any additional questions, please contact your respective campus.

 Will my student still be able to participate in clubs, extracurricular activities, and sports?

-Participation in clubs and extracurricular activities will be pending approval of state and local guidelines.
+Yes, based upon state and local guidelines.
 South Campus Athletics will follow what has been set forth by CIF.
 We will provide further updates as they develop.

 How will the campus respond if a member of the Heritage community tests positive?

 Any person testing positive for COVID-19 will follow the County of Los Angeles Department of Public Health (LACDPH) Home Isolation Instructions for people with COVID-19).
 The individual will be required to isolate from campus for 10 days after the onset of their symptoms and must be fever free for 24 hours without the use of medications, and must have improved symptoms.
 The privacy of any individual testing positive will be maintained in accordance with HIPPA and FERPA requirements.
 The school’s COVID response team will interview the student and parents to initiate the contact tracing process.
 Any person who has been identified as close contacts of the case must follow LACDPH Home Quarantine Instructions for Close Contacts to COVID-19.